Second Scutari War: Truce

 Lazarević concluded the six-months truce with Venice and left to support king Sigismund in his fight against the Hussites.
 The truce was agreed to last until 15 May 1422.
-After Lazarević's initial success, the Venetians readily accepted the truce.
-The towns of Scutari, Ulcinj, and Budva at that moment remainined under their control.

-The Venetians used the truce to reinforce the Scutari garrison.
-They transported soldiers, food, and arms to Skadar through river Bojana.
+The Venetians used the truce to reinforce the Shkodër garrison.
+They transported soldiers, food, and arms to Shkodër through river Buna.

 During the truce in the first half of 1422, peace negotiations were held in Venice and attended by the despot's envoy Duke Vitko.
 They were continued in Serbia between Venice's envoy Marco Barbadigo and Lazarević himself.
 When Lazarević demanded the surrender of disputed towns, Venice refused and war resumed.

-Battles on Bojana
+Battles on Buna

-Despot Stefan did not continue the war immediately after the truce because he was busy with other activities, but his voivode Mazarek undertook actions to prevent Venetian reinforcement of the Scutari garrison.
-He erected several fortresses on the right bank of river Bojana from where he controlled the river.
-When Venetian captain Niccolo Capello was sent to transport food, supplies, and archers to the besieged Scutari using three galleys, Mazarek's forces on Bojana forced his galleys to retreat to the Adriatic Sea.
-In July 1422, the Venetian Senate ordered Niccolo Capello to return to Bojana and complete his mission, but he decided to wait for two galleys of providur and supracomite Marco Bembo and Marco Barbo carrying soldiers and material for destruction of the fortress Mazarek had erected in Sveti Srđ.
+Despot Stefan did not continue the war immediately after the truce because he was busy with other activities, but his voivode Mazarek undertook actions to prevent Venetian reinforcement of the Shkodër garrison.
+He erected several fortresses on the right bank of river Buna from where he controlled the river.
+When Venetian captain Niccolo Capello was sent to transport food, supplies, and archers to the besieged Shkodër using three galleys, Mazarek's forces on Buna forced his galleys to retreat to the Adriatic Sea.
+In July 1422, the Venetian Senate ordered Niccolo Capello to return to Buna and complete his mission, but he decided to wait for two galleys of providur and supracomite Marco Bembo and Marco Barbo carrying soldiers and material for destruction of the fortress Mazarek had erected in Shirgj.

 Siege of Scutari in 1422

-Lazarević's forces besieged Scutari, probably in June 1422, and for a year, it seemed that Venice would have lost their possessions.
-In November 1422, a Venetian fleet destroyed Mazarek's fortresses on Bojana and reached Sveti Srđ.
-Due to low water level they could not continue their voyage through Bojana.
+Lazarević's forces besieged Shkodër, probably in June 1422, and for a year, it seemed that Venice would have lost their possessions.
+In November 1422, a Venetian fleet destroyed Mazarek's fortresses on Buna and reached Shirgj.
+Due to low water level they could not continue their voyage through Buna.

 Supported by some local Albanians, Venice managed to break the siege in December 1422.
-The Scutari garrison led by captain Niccolo Capello unexpectedly attacked Lazarević's army during one December night and broke the siege.
-After the siege was broken Venetians reinforced Scutari's garrison with additional 400 cavalry and between 200 and 300 infantry.
+The Shkodër garrison led by captain Niccolo Capello unexpectedly attacked Lazarević's army during one December night and broke the siege.
+After the siege was broken Venetians reinforced Shkodër's garrison with additional 400 cavalry and between 200 and 300 infantry.